lucas-wittich/genetic-image-approximation/README.md

   - Termination criteria (generations, fitness stagnation, etc.)

 ### Outputs
-- Generated image (ASCII art or triangle-based)
+- Generated image
 - A list of triangles (position, color, opacity)
+- A GIF of the evolution
 - Performance metrics:
   - Best fitness
-  - Error over generations
+  - Fitness over generations (Plot and CSV file)
   - Number of generations
-  - Execution time (optional)

 ---